athi2210/openweathermap_ETL_pipeline/README.md

 # 7 Run Airflow DAG
 a) Enable the DAG

-b) go to pg admin and open the query tool:
+b) Go to pg admin and open the query tool:

 ![image](https://github.com/user-attachments/assets/f139a8bf-afef-4c55-8fd6-bb402a9f6abc)